GouravWadhwa/Hypergraphs-Image-Inpainting/README.md

 python test.py --dataset celeba-hq --pretrained_model_dir pretrained_models/ --checkpoint_prefix celeba_hq_256x256_random_mask --random_mask 1 --test_dir [Testing Folder Path]
 ```

+Note - For all predicted images, 1st image represent the input image, 2nd represent the ground truth, 3rd represents the coarse network output and the final image is our final prediction.

+You can use `evaluate.py` to determine SSIM and PSNR of the predicted images.

 ## Reference

 If you find this work useful or gives you some insights, please cite: